MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-the-latest-firmware-and-drivers-for-surface-devices.md

 ---
-title: Download the latest firmware and drivers for Surface devices
+title: Download the latest firmware and drivers for Surface devices (Surface)
 description: This article provides a list of the available downloads for Surface devices and links to download the drivers and firmware for your device. ms.assetid: 7662BF68-8BF7-43F7-81F5-3580A770294A
 keywords: ["update Surface, newest, latest, download, firmware, driver, tablet, hardware, device"]